-All certificates issued by ABOG in 1986 and thereafter are time-limited and remain in effect only if the Diplomate participates in and successfully completes the MOC process each year.
-Certificates issued after successful completion of the Certifying Examination in November or December, 2017 and January, 2018 will expire December 31, 2018 unless the 2018 MOC assignments are completed successfully and on time.
+All certificates issued by ABOG in 1986 and thereafter are time-limited and remain in effect only if the Diplomate participates in and successfully completes the Maintenance of Certification (MOC) process each year.
+Certificates issued after successful completion of the Specialty Certifying Examination in November 2018, December 2018 and January 2019 will expire December 31, 2019 unless the 2019 MOC assignments are completed successfully and on time.

 A Diplomate who allows their certification to expire should contact the ABOG regarding the requirements for the re-entry process.
 The MOC phone number is 214-721-7510; the email address is MOC@abog.org.
-A Diplomate with a certificate that has been expired for six years or longer will be required to take the Basic Qualifying and Certifying Examinations in order to re-establish Diplomate status.
+A Diplomate with a certificate that has been expired for six (6) years or longer must take the Specialty Qualifying and Certifying Examinations in order to re-establish Diplomate status.

-Details of the MOC process can be found in the MOC Bulletin which is available on-line at www.abog.org.
+Details of the MOC process can be found in the MOC Bulletin that is available under the "Publications" tab on-line at www.abog.org.